Could you invest just 2 percent more?

 This calculator is designed to show you how you could potentially increase the value of your retirement plan account by increasing the amount that you contribute from each paycheck.
 The Growth Chart and Estimated Future Account Totals box will update each time you select the "Calculate" or "Recalculate" button.

-Based on our records, the following information may be pre-filled in the following boxes:
+Based on our records, the following information may be pre-filled:

 - Pay period.
 If the information is not available, the default pay period is weekly.